 5. The five most important commands

-Many commands are very important - and it always depends on context, of course.
+Many commands are very important - and it always depends on context and requirements, of course.

-These four are those that will be used most often, and you cannot do much without any one of them:
+These five are those that will be used most often, and you cannot do much without any one of them:

 |To do anything of substance almost always calls for